MarcusKyung/programming-language-suggester/README.md

 * _Open index.html_
 * _Follow instructions on screen to answer questions_
 * _Receive suggestion on which programming language to learn first_
-* _Hit reset or reload the page to clear responses and results and try again_

 ## Known Bugs